Information for Tenants

 Lost Keys or other Security Devices - Tenants are liable for the actual cost of replacing any lost keys or other security devices.
 If extra costs are incurred, there will be an additional £15p/hour.

-Change of Occupant (Tenant´s request) - £50 per replacement Tenant or any reasonable cost incurred if higher.
+Change of Occupant (Tenant's request) - £50 per replacement or additional Tenant/s or any reasonable cost incurred if higher.

 Early Termination (Tenant's request) - Tenants liable for the Landlord´s cost to re-letting the property as well as all rent due under the tenancy until the start date of the replacing tenancy.
 These costs will be no more than the maximum amount of rent outstanding on the tenancy.

 Cleaning Charges - Check out cleans from £20 per hour carpet and upholstery cleaning from £25 and appliance/oven cleaning from £20

 We are a member of UKLA (UK Association of Letting Agents) and CPM (Client Money Protection)

 We are registered with the ICO (Information Commissioners Office)

 We are a member of the PRS (Property Redress Scheme) membership number PRS001204

 You will be required to fill out an application form sent to you online by an accredited credit referencing agency.
 We use an agency in order to ensure your confidentiality under the Data Protection Act.
 The credit referencing agency will check your credentials and in turn send a report to us either approving or declining your application.
 It is usual that they will ask you to provide details of the following;